thermobee/cloud-resume-challenge/README.md

 The Cloud Resume Challenge is here to introduce techies to cloud technologies and get hands on experience with them.
 This will be my journey.
 Below is a list of the steps required which I'll mark complete as I go along.
 Thank you for looking.

-1. Certification - AWS Cloud Practioner - :white_check_mark:
+1. Certification - AWS Cloud Practioner :white_check_mark:

-2. HTML - :white_check_mark:
+2. HTML :white_check_mark:

-3. CSS - :white_check_mark:
+3. CSS :white_check_mark:

-4. Static Website
+4. Static Website :white_check_mark: http://mywebsite-thermobee.s3-website-us-east-1.amazonaws.com/

 5. HTTPS